exasol/transformers-extension/doc/design.md

 The Transformers Extension proposes to use large pre-trained models using [Transformers API](https://huggingface.co/docs/transformers/index) in Exasol Database.
-These models can be used for many predictive tasks such as text classification, question-answering, text generation  etc. in the field of NLP.
+These models can be used for many predictive tasks such as text classification, text generation  etc. in the field of NLP.

 ## Design Considerations: